Cipheritall/crypto-primitives/README.md

 ## Future work

 We plan for the following improvements to the crypto-primitives library:
+* Implementing exponentiation proof verification.

-* Implementing exponentiation and plaintext-equality proofs.
+* Implementing plaintext-equality proofs.
 * Optimizing mathematical operations using native libraries and specialized algorithms.
 * Investigating potential improvements in parametrizing the Bayer-Groth mix net.
 We parametrize the Bayer-Groth with two parameters (m,n).
 If m and n have equal size, the Bayer-Groth mix net is memory-optimal.
 However, setting m=1 is the most efficient setting for computational performance.
 Moreover, setting m=1 allows for further simplifications since one can omit the Hadamard and the zero arguments in that case.
 We plan to conduct other performance tests to analyze the memory-performance trade-off.
 * Making the RecursiveHash function collision-resistant across different input domains (corresponds to Gitlab issue [#9](https://gitlab.com/swisspost-evoting/crypto-primitives/-/issues/9)).
 * Enforcing abstractions in mathematical operations.
 Currently, we have some unnecessary conversions between abstract mathematical objects (such as GqElements) and plain values (such as BigIntegers).
 We should work more strictly with mathematically abstract classes.
-* Developing a clear naming convention for the translation of mathematical notations to code and using it consistently across the codebase.
 * Investigating the usage of a "context" object that encapsulates values that do not change between protocol executions (group parameters, security level, etc.).
 * Implementing the ByteArrayToString method.
 This method is currently not used; therefore, we did not implement it yet.